xer0times/SQLi-Query-Tampering/README.md

 #### Advantages and Benefits
-Sqlmap is a great automated tool for SQL vulnerabilities but it can be a little noisy when you perform penetesting or bug hunting!
+Sqlmap is a great automated tool for SQL vulnerabilities but it can be a little noisy when you perform pentesting or bug hunting!
 One of the cool part of Sqlmap is Tampering.
 Tampering gives us some functions/techniques to evade filters and WAF's.